Algorithmic Trading Signals Tutorial

 (4) Market Sentiment Algorithmic Strategies

-(i) COT report (CBOE)
+(i) COT (Commitment of Traders) report (CBOE)

-(ii) Put/Call Ratio
+(ii) Put/Call ratio

-StrategyQuant for Algorithmic TradersStrategyQuant Algorithmic Platform -Find and Build Complex Algorithmic Strategies
+StrategyQuant Algorithmic Platform –Build Complex Algorithmic Strategies

 StrategyQuant Main Features

-StrategyQuant offer two options:
+StrategyQuant offers two main options:

-(a) Build your automated strategy from scratch
+(a) Build your own automated strategy from scratch

 (b) Find and modify a ready-to-use automated trading strategy

-(1) MetaTrader-4 | (2) NinjaTrader| (3) TradeStation
+(1) MetaTrader 4 | (2) NinjaTrader | (3) TradeStation

 ► StrategyQuant Platform's Website | ► Full Review on ExpertSignal

-Programming Language for Building Algorithmic Trading Systems
+Programming Languages for Building Algorithmic Trading Systems

 https://www.python.org/

-1. MatLab (Mathematical Language)
+• MatLab (Mathematical Language)

-1. R Language (Free Statistical Language)
+• R Language (Free Statistical Language)

 https://www.r-project.org/

-1. Java (Free Programming Language)
+• Java (Free Programming Language)

-1. MQL (Free Coding Language for MetaTrader Platforms)
+• MQL (Free Coding Language for MetaTrader Platforms)

-Creating a Simple Algorithmic Trade System on MetaTrader-4
+Creating a Simple Algorithmic Trade System on MetaTrader 4

-MetaTrader 4 (MT4) is the Forex industry’s standard electronic trading platformMetaTrader 4 (MT4) is the Forex industry’s standard electronic trading platform.
-The platform is free and includes the MQL-4 language for programming indicators and Expert Advisors (EAs).
-Depending on your Forex broker, MT4 trades a wide variety of financial classes including bonds, equities, commodities, and cryptocurrencies.
+MetaTrader 4 (MT4) is the standard electronic trading platform in the Forex industry.
+It is free to use and includes the MQL4 language for programming indicators and Expert Advisors (EAs).
+Depending on your Forex broker, MT4 can trade a wide range of financial instruments, including bonds, equities, commodities, and cryptocurrencies.

-Creating Automated Systems using EA Builder Software
+Creating Automated Systems Using EA Builder Software

-EA Builder Features (for MT4, MT5, or TradeStation)
+EA Builder Features (for MT4, MT5, or TradeStation):

 » EA Builder for MT4 and MT5